Skip to Content

 Different Lands at Disneyland Park and the Magic Kingdom

-You’ll also find Critter Country, New Orleans Square, and Mickey’s Toontown at the Disneyland Resort in California.
-Some of the rides are in different lands in the two parks.
 So for instance, while you’ll find Pirates of the Caribbean in Adventureland at WDW, it’s in New Orleans Square.
-Splash Mountain is in Frontierland at Walt Disney World and Critter Country in Disneyland.
-It can definitely be a little surprising to look for a favorite ride in the same land and find out that it’s somewhere else.
+It can be a little surprising to look for a favorite ride in the same land and find out that it’s somewhere else.

 Walt Disney World also has Liberty Square, which doesn’t exist at Disneyland.
 The Haunted Mansion is in Liberty Square at Walt Disney World and New Orleans Square at Disneyland.

 Disney’s California Adventure has completely different lands than anything at Walt Disney World, although there is a Hollywood Land.
-Walt Disney World fans will especially love Pixar Pier, Avenger’s Campus, and Cars Land, which are exclusive to the west coast park.
+Walt Disney World fans will especially love Pixar Pier, Avenger’s Campus, and Cars Land, which are exclusive to the West Coast park.

 Different Attractions at Disneyland and Disney World